juiyangchang/CarND-Term1-Traffic-Sign/README.md

 ![][image8]

 The *GoogLeNet-like* structure on the other hand classifies 80% of the images correctly.
 This is still lower than the test set accuracy but after all we only have five images here.
-It made mistake on class 30 (Beware of ice/snow).
+It made a mistake on class 30 (Beware of ice/snow).
 It is not clear from the bar chart below if the precision/recall rate of the classes contributed to the error, though.
 Consider adding local jittering noises instead of global RGB noise in image augmentation during training might be helpful.

 ![][image9]